 \subsection{Scalar-Tensor Theory}

-Scalar-tensor theory is simplest generalization of the General Relativity where the fundamental constants can be variable.
+Scalar-tensor theory is the simplest generalization of General Relativity in which the fundamental constants are variable.
 The function $f(k,a)$ in this case is given by \cite{uzan}

-where $G_{eff}$ is the effective Newton's constant when the scalar factor is $a$ and $a=1$ is the present value, while $m$ is the mass of the scalar field $\Phi$ inducing a Yukawa cut-off to the gravitational field.
-We used a simple ansatz \cite{leandros}
+where $G_{eff}$ is the effective Newton constant, $a$ is the scale factor and $a=1$ is the present value, and $m$ is the mass of the scalar field $\Phi$ inducing a Yukawa cut-off in the gravitational field.
+We used a simple ansatz given by \cite{leandros}

-In the case of the DGP model and scalar-tensor theory the detection of an $f(k,a) \neq 1$ would be a signature of alternative theories of gravity.
+In the case of the DGP model and scalar-tensor theory, the detection of a value of $f(k,a) \neq 1$ would be a signature of alternative theories of gravity.
 For the numerical calculations we used $\xi = -0.2$.